 Originally published in IEEE Security and Privacy Magazine

-Security testing has recently moved beyond the realm of network port scanning to include probing software behavior as a critical aspect of system behavior (see the sidebar).
+Security testing has recently moved beyond the realm of network port scanning to include probing software behavior as a critical aspect of system behavior.
 Unfortunately, testing software security is a commonly misunderstood task.
 Security testing done properly goes deeper than simple black-box probing on the presentation layer (the sort performed by so-called application security tools)—and even beyond the functional testing of security apparatus.

 Testers must use a risk-based approach, grounded in both the system’s architectural reality and the attacker’s mindset, to gauge software security adequately.
 By identifying risks in the system and creating tests driven by those risks, a software security tester can properly focus on areas of code in which an attack is likely to succeed.
 This approach provides a higher level of software security assurance than possible with classical black-box testing.